 Here is just MY OPINION on what to buy for the type of player.
 This is not the rule.
 IF YOU NEED HELP CHOOSING A BAT, PLEASE CALL AND I’LL HELP THE BEST THAT I CAN.

 Young kids, figure up to age 11, go with ASH.
-Model 271 will do nicely.
+Models 271 and 141 will do nicely.

-Youths from 12 to 15, Birch is my favorite, but they all want maple.
+Youths from 11 to 14, Birch is my favorite.
 Birch swings a bit lighter and has great pop and flexibility.
-Models, 271, Cut22, and 110 are great options.
+Models, 271, Cut22, CU26 and 110 are great options in birch or ash, with the 271 and Cut22 good in maple.

 Teens typically want maple, which is fine.
 The trick is to find the model that suits them.
 If they like a big barrel bat, you are better off with Ash or Birch.
 Maple is best suited for small barrel bats (2.5″ or less) For contact hitters, look to the 271, Cut22, or the 141.
 For strong, power hitters, the JM8, 243, AP5, or the popular i13.